carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 ~~~
 {: .output}

 Looks like magic?
-This worked because we need defined the types of arguments in the `main` function and
+This worked because we defined the types of arguments in the `main` function and
 each argument was documented.
 For instance `infile: str` indicates that we expect a string and
 the corresponding doc string is `:param infile: Input file name`.
 Finally, we had to tell `defopt`
 which function should be run when we execute the script (`defopt.run(main)`).